 Bring the bakery home with this Apple Toffee Cheese Danish.
 Crispy on the outside and creamy on the inside.
-This is a delicious treat.
+This party favorite is always on my list when planning a brunch.
+Impress your guests!
+Now with store bought puff pastry you too can create your own puff pastry masterpiece.

 - 1 - 17.3 ounce package frozen puff pastry sheets, thawed (2 sheets)